-Eaton recommends segmentation of networks into logical enclaves and restrict the communication to host-to-host paths.
-This helps protect sensitive information and critical services and limits damage from network perimeter breaches.
-At a minimum, a utility Industrial Control Systems network should be segmented into a three-tiered architecture (as recommended by NIST SP800-82[R3]) for better security control.
+Eaton recommends segmentation of networks into logical enclaves, denying traffic between segments except that which is specifically allowed, and restricting communication to host-to-host paths (for example, using router ACLs and firewall rules).
+This helps to protect sensitive information and critical services and creates additional barriers in the event of a network perimeter breach.
+At a minimum, a utility Industrial Control Systems network should be segmented into a three-tiered architecture (as recommended by NIST SP 800-82[R3]) for better security control.